Xorlent/Cybersec-Links/Microsoft-NPS.md

 - Certificate Services is needed for most NAC deployments.
 Even if you do not immediately plan to use a PKI, getting a working, tested, and familiar setup running in your environment should be a priority.
 - If you have an older Certificate Services deployment with SHA1-based root CA and/or sub CA certificate signatures, [you need to address this](https://techcommunity.microsoft.com/t5/ask-the-directory-services-team/sha1-key-migration-to-sha256-for-a-two-tier-pki-hierarchy/ba-p/400338).
 - Start small and simple.
   - If you have a Wi-Fi environment that can implement RADIUS authentication for access, do this first.
+  - Write down all of the possible failure scenarios and simplify to make these easier (read: quicker) to recover from.
+  - Remember that redundancy and high availability setups add complexity.
+Sometimes you can get more mileage out of proper design.
+With 802.1x on access switches for example, you can simply specify two RADIUS servers.